State Parks This Summer

 Resident and non-resident annual admission stickers are available online, at state park facilities statewide and over the phone.
 State trail passes are available only at individual properties or over the phone.

-Starting Dec.
-1, phone customers can purchase stickers over the phone by calling the DNR at 1-888-305-0398 between 8 a.m. and 4 p.m., seven days a week, to place their order.
-Customers need to order stickers and passes online or over the phone by Friday, Dec.
-11, to receive them before the holidays.
+Phone customers can purchase stickers over the phone by calling the DNR at 1-888-305-0398 between 8 a.m. and 4 p.m., seven days a week, to place their order.

 Friends of Perrot State Park provide volunteer and financial support to Perrot State Park, providing visitors with enhanced opportunities to experience nature.